AMAZON MARKETING SERVICES FOR KDP

 I didn’t place an ad back then because it was very high risk.
 I’ve since heard stories of a few authors who shelled out the big bucks for a campaign back in those days who lost big.

-That’s one reason I love the AMS option for KDP Select e-books.
+That’s one reason I love the AMS option for Kindle e-books.

 A minimum campaign budget of $100 is tiny compared to $10,000.
-AMS made advertising accessible to KDP Select authors.
+AMS made advertising accessible to KDP authors.
+(It used to be just for KDP Select, but now it’s for all Kindle e-books.)

 It’s much lower risk now.
 It basically wasn’t an option before, as most authors didn’t know about it and those who did generally couldn’t afford it (even if they had the funds, the risk was high).